albertoursino/albertoursino/README.md

 ### Hi there, this is Alberto Ursino 👋

-A passionate developer from Italy 🇮🇹.
+A passionate developer from Italy.

 - 💻 I have a bachelor's degree in computer engineering
 - 🔭 I’m currently working with a lot of code